 “I am looking at you, you undersized mutt.”
 Evelyn turned her eyes on Twil.
-She took a deep breath and stuck our a hand.
+She took a deep breath and stuck out a hand.
 “Help me up, both of you.
 For God’s sake, this floor is freezing.”

-Twil and dragged Evelyn to her feet.
+Twil and I dragged Evelyn to her feet.
 I pressed her walking stick back into her hand.
 She nodded a thanks, grumbling all the while under her breath.
 She shook off Twil’s concern after a moment.
 “For God’s sake, I’m fine.
 Help Heather, she’s the one about to fall down.”